 My clients and collaborators are my community and more importantly my friends and ‘chosen’ family.
-We have knit together a tight circle of creatives doing brilliant things.
-My aim, as a designer, is to weave together the best expression of who they are and the work that they do .
+We have knit together a tight circle of creatives doing brilliant work.
+My aim, as a designer, is to weave together the best expression of who they are and what they do .

 Take a look!